unverbuggt/mkdocs-encryptcontent-plugin/README.md

 The plugin will generate one secret key for each level, which is then used to encrypt the assigned sites.

-It is good practice to assign the same level to all pages within a navigation branch (INSERT EXAMPLE HERE).
+It is good practice to assign the same level to all pages within a navigation branch, this way the secret keys are taken from storage and one doesn't need to re-enter credentials.

+- Start Page
+- Help
+- Secret Groups
+    - Group alpha (level: alpha)
+        - Sub Site A (level: alpha)
+            - SubSub Site Aa(level: alpha)
+        - Sub Site B (level: alpha)
+    - Group beta (level: beta)
+        - Sub Site A (level: beta)
+        - Sub Site B (level: beta)
+            - SubSub Site Ba (level: beta)

 #### Password inventory in external file